persefoneam/SCMS/README.md

 Thanks.
 Adriana.

 PS: I uploaded the code on master branch, this is not the propper flow for quality, but this is just a POC.
+Please don't forget to restore the Nuget Packages before run. :)